asapdiscovery/asap-fitness.github.io/contributing.md

 npm -v
 ```

-You should see the node and npm versions that you installed on your computer.
+You should see the node and npm versions that you installed on your system.

 If this is the first time you're contributing, you'll need to install all of the packages in `packages.json`.
 To do this, run the following command from within the repository: